 For a number of years we have been publishing data on Australian visas from the Department of Homeland Security.
-The information is released at different times of the year, and below is the latest data.
+This report shows data from the DHS on exactly how many Australians are living and working in the U.S..

 The latest data from the DHS indicates that for the first time in a decade, the number of Australians on non-immigrant visas dropped by more than 3.5%, driven by a significant drop in the number of E-3 visa approvals in 2018.
 We also saw a drop of 16.5% in Australians entering the U.S. on a B-1,2 visa.

 The total number of US temporary worker, non-immigrant visas issued to Australians dropped from 47,454 in 2017, to 45,778 in 2018.
 This is a decrease of just over 3.5%.

 O visas were down from 1,288 in 2017 to 1,235 in 2018, and L visas down from 2,779 in 2017 to 2,642 in 2018.
 H visas were again up from 650 to 733 in 2018.
 J visas fell more than 9% from 5,613 to 5,099.

 E-1, 2 & 3 visas were up 11,630 in 2017 to 12,318 in 2018, driven by an increase in E-3 renewals and dependents.
 However, there was a 4.6% decrease in new E-3 approvals, down from 5,657 in 2017 to 5,394 in 2018.